FREQUENTLY ASKED QUESTIONS

 In short, the Algonquins of Barriere Lake are struggling to survive, and preserve their customs and way of life.
 This involves defending the land on which they live.
 Since 1991, they have been trying to get the Federal and Provincial Governments to honour the Trilateral Agreement (See below for more detail).

 From an outside perspective, it can seem like a very complicated struggle.
 The struggle has taken many twists and turns, as the ABL have had to respond to a wide array of tactics used by the Canadian Government to try to weaken them.
-The ABL have written letters, blockaded the highway that runs through their land, fought for their rights in court, marched in Toronto, participated in days of action, and so on.
+The ABL have written letters, blockaded the highway that runs through their land, fought for their rights in court, marched in Toronto and Ottawa, participated in days of action, and so on.
 The details of many of these actions can be learned about on this website, as they've been documented and archived.

 WHAT IS THE TRILATERAL AGREEMENT?

 The Trilateral Agreement is a contract between the Federal Government (Canada), the Provincial Government (Quebec) and the ABL that deals with land use of 10 000 km2 of land traditionally inhabited and used by the ABL.
 It is an alternative to Canada’s preferred negotiation policy, called the "Comprehensive Land Claims."
 This negotiating process forces First Nations to extinguish their Aboriginal rights and title upon settlement, to give up communal land rights for private property ownership, and to shoulder expensive legal and land use mapping costs that eventually get docked from meager settlements.